DemonEin/de_config/README.md

 # Install

-WARNING: this will overwite any current nvim config you have
+WARNING: this will delete any nvim config you have in ~/.config/nvim

 Make sure you have nvim and git on your $PATH.
 Simply run
 ```